Our Current Malashock Staff

 Outreach and Communications Coordinator

-As an administrator, Thom has assisted in Big Muddy’s growth over the past three years, working as the company’s Social Media Coordinator and serving on its Marketing Committee.
-Thom assisted with grant materials, choreographic/program development for the organization, and national advocacy.
+As an administrator, Thom assisted in The Big Muddy’s growth from 2013-2017, working as the company’s Social Media Coordinator and serving on its Marketing Committee.
+Thom provided grant support, choreographic/program development, branding development, and national advocacy.

-Thom is currently the Communications Chair for AERO San Diego’s Advocacy Committee and is on the Steering Committee/Communications Chair for Rising Arts Leaders of San Diego.
-Thom received a 2018 Professional Development Grant from the California Arts Council.
-He has recently presented breakout sessions for Kickstart The Arts San Diego and the Arts Empower Mega Conference, and for the Arts for Learning Board of Directors on topics of social media for non-profits and dance education.
+Thom is the Communications Chair for AERO San Diego’s Advocacy Committee and is on the Steering Committee/Communications Chair for Rising Arts Leaders of San Diego.
+Thom is the recent recipient of a 2018 Professional Development Grant from the California Arts Council.
+He has presented breakout sessions for Kickstart The Arts San Diego, the Arts Empower Mega Conference, and for the Arts for Learning Board of Directors on topics of social media for non-profits and dance education.
 Through Malashock Dance, Thom is a member of the National Dance Educators Organization (NDEO).

 KAELY GARRED graduated from Hope College with a degree in Dance Performance and Choreography and Business Management.
 While there, she performed with dANCEpROjECT and StrikeTime.
 Kaely also spent time in New York City interning with administrators for KEIGWIN + COMPANY and DAMAGEDANCE.
 After graduation, she found her place as assistant director of Vitality Dance Collective in Portland, Oregon.
 Vitality offered her a varied set of roles including choreographer, administrator, performer, teacher, and producer.
 Along with her passion for the art of dance, she brings her 5 years of administrative experience to Malashock.